mycel-labs/mycel-docs/docs/overview/grossary.md

 A repository within Mycel where users' intents are collected and matched with corresponding intents from other users.
 This pool plays a crucial role in the intent resolution process, ensuring efficient and secure cross-chain transactions based on users' declared objectives.

+## Multi-Chain Sequencer

+A system component that orders transactions or intents to ensure they are processed efficiently and correctly within the blockchain network.
+In Mycel, the sequencer is part of the infrastructure that helps manage the execution of cross-chain transactions.

 ## Escrow Contract

 A smart contract used to temporarily hold assets during a transaction until predefined conditions are met.
 In the context of Mycel, escrow contracts are used in cross-chain transactions to securely manage assets between the initiation and completion of a transfer.